-10 Best Outline Alternatives in 2024
+10 Best Outline Alternatives in 2025

 Outline once held the top spot as my go-to knowledge base software.
 It offered me a simple way to make web pages more readable and accessible by effortlessly bypassing paywalls.
 However, everything changed in March 2022 when Outline.com went offline, only to return with a brand-new format!

-The new version of Outline is known for its simplicity and user-friendly interface, making it a favored choice for teams and organizations seeking straightforward wiki software
+The new version of Outline is known for its simplicity and user-friendly interface, making it a favored choice for teams and organizations seeking straightforward wiki software.

 But it has some limitations, prompting many, including myself, to seek an alternative.
 One reason is that Outline is less mature than other wiki solutions, which can impact the overall user experience.
 Outline also has fewer integrations with third-party tools and services and needs a dedicated mobile application, making it less convenient for users on the go.

-Based on these experiences and the research and testing done by my team at ClickUp, I’ve compiled a list of the 10 best knowledge-base software tools in 2024 that can act as an alternative to Outline.
+Based on these experiences and the research and testing done by my team at ClickUp, I’ve compiled a list of the 10 best knowledge-base software tools that can act as an alternative to Outline.
 These tools allow you to break down paywalls and access content without hassle while enjoying note-taking features, creating a wiki, and building a knowledge base.

 But first, let us tell you about the aspects you should look for in an Outline alternative.